Jeffrey Epstein Associate Ghislaine Maxwell Arrested

 Epstein killed himself in a federal detention center in New York last summer while awaiting trial on sex trafficking charges.

 Maxwell was accused by many women of recruiting them to give Epstein massages, during which they were pressured into sex.
 Those accusations, until now, never resulted in criminal charges.

-The details of the charges against her weren’t immediately revealed.
+The indictment included counts of conspiracy to entice minors to travel to engage in illegal sex acts, enticement of a minor to travel to engage in illegal sex acts, conspiracy to transport minors with intent to engage in criminal sexual activity, transportation of a minor with intent to engage in criminal sexual activity and two counts of perjury.

 Messages were sent Thursday to several of Maxwell’s attorneys seeking comment.
 She has previously repeatedly denied wrongdoing and called some of the claims against her “absolute rubbish.”